T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 ### Scheduling emails for times that land in the past

+You can't schedule emails to send in the past.

+To avoid confusion, ensure the ‘scheduled send’ time env variable uses the same timezone specified in `.env`.

 Before attempting to schedule the email in Mailchimp, the script tests if the scheduled email time is in the past.
 If it is, it assumes the schedule is intended for tomorrow and will add `+1 day` then test it again.

 This is handles not knowing when a user may want to run the script, including when they are testing.

+You may still run into problems when using dates in timezones affected by Daylight Savings (DLS) e.g. `AEST`, and if running this script at a time close to midnight e.g. `10:00 AEST` = `00:00 UTC`.
+This is because of how the script handles date comparisons.
+For example:

+Running the script at 9:30am Darwin time means it runs right before midnight UTC.
+This means:

+1. the ‘current time’ is always ‘yesterday’ in relation to the send time, as it runs at 9:28am Darwin time (23:58 UTC on the previous day)
+2. the ‘scheduled time’ is therefore always considered to be in the past because it’s compared to the previous day in UTC
+3. the ‘scheduled time’ hours included in .env could be in any timezone you want e.g. `AEST`

+This in turn means:

+1. when the script tests the date initially, it fails as it’s in the past
+2. the script then adds +1 day to the scheduled time and checks it again
+3. If you’ve set a timezone affected by Daylight Savings in `TIMEZONE` and DLS is active, the timezone offset will change. e.g. if using 'Australia/Sydney', the offset changes from `+1000` to `+1100` hours.

+This means 10am is now considered to be *11* hours in the future from UTC, not 10.

+This then bumps the new ‘scheduled’ UTC time from `00:00` ‘today’ back to `23:00` yesterday.
+The date checker then fails again as the date has already passed, and no email will be scheduled.

+ > Note: If an email fails to schedule, it will still be saved as a Draft in Mailchimp.

+There are a few ways to fix this:

+1. Run your script at least 1 hour before after midnight to avoid DTS (may not be an option for your particular case)
+2. Remove the TIMEZONE in .env and set the scheduled send time in UTC.

+If running this script on a remote machine that automatically powers on/off e.g. AWS EC2 using AWS Systems Manager, pay close attention to ensure the machine will be powered on when you have configured the script to run!

 ## Logging